komejo/d8-theming-guide/README.md

 	screenshot: otherfilename.png

-So, the filename of a screenshot does not have to be `screenshot.png`, as long as it is defined in the *info.yml* file.
+So, the filename for a screenshot does not have to be `screenshot.png`, as long as it is defined in the *info.yml* file.

 #### Adding stylesheets

-It's of course important to know how to add stylesheets to our theme.
-Let's add a css file called `styles.css` (`/css/styles.css`) to our theme.
+It's of course important to know how to add stylesheets to your theme.
+Let's add a css file called `styles.css` (that lives inside the `css` directory: `/css/styles.css`) to our theme.

 	# Adding styles.css to our theme.
 	stlesheets:
 		all:
 			- css/styles.css

-> Let's have a look as how the same thing could be achieved in Drupal 7:
+> In Drupal 7, this could be achieved by adding the following line:
 > `stylesheets[all][] = css/style.css`

 The css file is now added.
-The `all` keyword stands for the media tag inside the html `link` element that is used to add stylesheets.
+The `all` keyword stands for the media tag inside the html `link` element that is used to add stylesheets:

 	<link rel="stylesheet" href="[stylesheet]" media="all" />